Mohammad-Bilal-Bhatti/national-prize-bonds-database/Readme.md

 | 1500   | [View All](draws/1500.md) |

+## Requirements
+In order to run following command you need to have UNIX cli interface, make utility and nodejs installed already on your system.

 ## Commands
 Following are the list of commands that are used to fetch, format, and make table of the fetched draws.